gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Move
 ![](../attachments/action_move_example.jpg)
-- Move your player pawn 2 space following dotted lines.
-Players may share a space with other players and/or a satellite.
+- Move your player pawn 2 spaces following dotted lines.
+You may share a space with other Space Ships, Satellites, or Debris.
   - If the space you move into contains any Debris, your Space Ship takes 1 point of damage.

 ### Capture Debris